lanceman2/Quickstream_dev/README.md

   interactive programs.
 - **configure** While in this mode the stream can be configured.
 All the filter modules are loaded, filter modules *construct* functions are called, and stream filter connections are figured out.
-The thread and process repartitioning can only happen in the *configure* state.
 Filter modules can also have their *destroy* functions called and they can be unloaded.
   Reasoning: *construct* functions may be required to be called so that constraints that only known by the filter are shown to the user, so that the user can construct the stream.
 The alternative would be to have particular filter connection constrains exposed separately from outside the module dynamic share object (DSO), which would make filter module management a much larger thing, like most other stream toolkits.
 We keep it simple at the quickstream programming level.
 - **start**: the filters start functions are called.
 Filters will see how many input and output channels they will have just before they start running.
 There is only one thread running.
 No data is flowing in the stream when it is in the start state.
-- **flow**: the filters feed each other and the number of threads and processes running depends on the thread and process partitioning scheme that is being used.
+- **flow**: the filters feed each other and the number of threads running depends on the thread partitioning scheme that is being used.
 A long running program that keeps busy will spend most of its time in the *flow* state.
 - **flush**: stream sources are no longer being feed, and all other non-source filters are running until all input the data drys up.
 - **stop**: the filters stop functions are being called.
 There is only one